Meowix-Linux/Meowix-ISO/.github/pull_request_template.md

+---
+name: Pull request
+about: Contribute changes to the project
+title: "[PR] Pull Request"
+labels: ''
+assignees: ''

+---

 <!--- Please do not ignore the template below; that will make it significantly harder for us to merge the PR. --->

 **Description**